pingcap/docs/tidb-cloud/connect-via-standard-connection-serverless.md

 ## Disable a public endpoint

-If you do not need to use a public endpoint of a TiDB Serverless cluster, you can disable it to prevent connection from the Internet:
+If you do not need to use a public endpoint of a TiDB Serverless cluster, you can disable it to prevent connections from the internet:

 1. Navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page, and then click the name of your target cluster to go to its overview page.

-2. Click **Networking** in the left navigation bar and click **Disable** in the right pane.
+2. Click **Networking** in the left navigation pane and click **Disable** in the right pane.
 A confirmation dialog is displayed.

 3. Click **Disable** in the confirmation dialog.

-After disabling, the `Public` entry in the **Endpoint Type** drop-down list in the connect pane is disabled.
-If users are still trying to access the cluster from public endpoint, an error will be returned.
+After disabling the public endpoint, the `Public` entry in the **Endpoint Type** drop-down list of the connect dialog is disabled.
+If users are still trying to access the cluster from the public endpoint, they will get an error.

 > **Note:**
 >
 > Disabling the public endpoint does not affect existing connections.
-It only prevents new connections from the Internet.
+It only prevents new connections from the internet.

 You can re-enable the public endpoint after disabling it:

 1. Navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page, and then click the name of your target cluster to go to its overview page.

-2. Click **Networking** in the left navigation bar and click **Enable** in the right pane.
+2. Click **Networking** in the left navigation pane and click **Enable** in the right pane.

 ## What's next